LearnityUs/Tuwa-API/docs/development/database.md

 ### GitLab Database Migrations

 We recommend looking at the [GitLab Database Migrations](https://docs.gitlab.com/ee/development/database/) documentation for more information on how to make backwards compatible migrations.
+Please note, however, that not everything in the docs are aplicable to this project.